Hubert de Givenchy: Career

 Givenchy's first designs were done for Jacques Fath in 1945.
 Later he did designs for Robert Piguet and Lucien Lelong (1946) – working alongside the still-unknown Pierre Balmain and Christian Dior.
 From 1947 to 1951 he worked for the avantgarde designer Elsa Schiaparelli.

 In 1952, he opened his own design house at the Plaine Monceau in Paris, concentrating on versatile separates in shirting cotton.
-Later, he named his first collection "Bettina Graziani" for Paris's top model at the time.
+Later, he named his first collection "Bettina Graziani" for Paris's top model at the time, who had provided indispensable support and publicity for him.
 His style was marked by innovation, contrary to the more conservative designs by Dior.
 At 25, he was the youngest designer of the progressive Paris fashion scene.
 His first collections were characterized by the use of rather cheap fabrics for financial reasons, but they always piqued curiosity through their design.

 Audrey Hepburn, later the most prominent proponent of Givenchy's fashion, and Givenchy first met in 1953 during the shoot of Sabrina.
 He went on to design the black dress she wore in Breakfast at Tiffany's.
 He also developed his first perfume collection for her (L'Interdit and Le de Givenchy).
 Hepburn was the face of that fragrance.
 This was the first time a star was the face of a fragrance's advertising campaign.

 At that time, he met his idol, Cristóbal Balenciaga.
 Givenchy sought inspiration not only from the lofty settings of haute couture but also in such avant-garde environments as Limbo, the store in Manhattan's East Village.

 Givenchy's notable clients also included Donna Marella Agnelli, Lauren Bacall, Ingrid Bergman, Countess Mona von Bismarck, Countess Cristiana Brandolini d'Adda, Sunny von Bülow, Renata Tebaldi, Maria Callas, Capucine, Marlene Dietrich, Daisy Fellowes, Greta Garbo, Gloria Guinness, Dolores Guinness, Aimee de Heeren, Jane Holzer, Grace Kelly, Princess Salimah Aga Khan, Rachel Lambert Mellon, Sophia Loren, Jeanne Moreau, Jacqueline Kennedy Onassis, Empress Farah Pahlavi, Babe Paley, Lee Radziwill, Hope Portocarrero, Comtesse Jacqueline de Ribes, Nona Hendryx, Baroness Pauline de Rothschild, Frederica von Stade, Baroness Gaby Van Zuylen van Nijevelt, Diana Vreeland, Betsey Whitney, Baroness Sylvia de Waldner, the Duchess of Windsor, Haitian first lady Michèle Duvalier and Jayne Wrightsman.